 While we still have the same vision of affordable, renewable energy for everyone – now we’re looking ahead.

-Today at our first Energy Technology showcase, we announced three smart new products that will help take us a step closer to a clean, green energy system and a more sustainable future for all.
+We’ve launched three smart products that will take us a step closer to a clean, green energy system and a more sustainable future for all.

 * We were awarded uSwitch Energy Supplier of the Year after coming first for overall customer satisfaction in the uSwitch Energy Awards 2017.
 Based on latest independent uSwitch Customer Satisfaction Report.
 Participants surveyed between 27/10/16 and 01/11/16.